hdk0310/vertica/docker/README.md

 Before running `docker build`, download Vertica Community Edition from https://my.vertica.com/ and place in the same folder as the `Dockerfile`.
 This `Dockerfile` takes `vertica-7.2.3-0.x86_64.RHEL6.rpm` as the install file.
-For personal purpose, Java and Maven are also installed into the Vertica container.

 ### Windows